hbina/hbina.github.io/content/althttp_from_top_to_bottom.md

 ```

 So `zTmpNam` is basically a temporary file created from `mkstemp`.
-Then, if `zLogFile` is provided and `omitLog` is false, we start some logging procedure.s
+Then, if `zLogFile` is provided and `omitLog` is false, we start some logging procedures.
 This block of statements here:

 ```c